Ahmed-Abdlhameed/CSS/README.md

 ## License

-This repository is for personal documentation Purposes.
+This repository is for personal documentation purposes.
 Feel free to use or distribute its content as you wish.